Cambridge MRC DTP Programme

 The National Institutes of Health Oxford-Cambridge Scholars Program is an accelerated, individualized doctoral training program for outstanding science students committed to biomedical research careers.
 Students spend two years at the NIH and two years in either Oxford or Cambridge.

-MPhil in Translation Biomedical Research
+MPhil in Translational Biomedical Research

 The MPhil in Translational Biomedical Research is aimed at students who wish to apply basic science to medical practice.
 The course introduces students to research skills and specialist knowledge and provides an introduction, and training, in methodology for clinical scientists.

-Experimental Medicine Training Initiative – EMI (Graduate and Post-doctoral training opportunities)
+Experimental Medicine Training Initiative

-The EMI provides high quality training for motivated, bright and enthusiastic clinicians, and non-clinical scientists in the design and execution of Experimental Medicine studies, equipping them with the knowledge and skills to lead Experimental Medicine studies in the future.
+The EMI provides high quality training for motivated, bright and enthusiastic clinicians and non-clinical scientists in the design and execution of Experimental Medicine studies, equipping them with the knowledge and skills to lead Experimental Medicine studies in the future.

 Training is customised to the needs and experience of the individual and is open to clinicians at all career levels, as well as a small number of talented non-clinicians keen to work at the interface between pre-clinical and clinical science.